sbaack/github-scraper/README.md

 ushahidi
 ```

-3. Start the scraper with `python github_scaper.py` and choose an option.
+5. Start the scraper with `python github_scaper.py` and choose an option.
 You can perform several scrapes in one run by entering several numbers separated by commas (, ).
+Alternatively, just enter 'all' to run everything.
 The results will be stored in the `data` subfolder.

-If you cannot run the script, required packages might be missing.
-Install via `[sudo] pip install -r requirements.txt`.